Borders? I have never seen one. But I have heard they exist in the minds of some people.THOR Heyerdahl

 • Environmentalists are concerned about how the wall will impact migrating wildlife.

 • The economies of the southwestern states are dependent upon the availability of cheap labor provided by undocumented migrants.

 The Gem, Mineral & Fossil Showcase has invaded Tucson.
 One of its forty-four shows, the American Indian Exhibition, was setting up shop in the hotel as I went to breakfast.

 I went instead to the Arizona-Sonora Desert Museum which, despite its name, is a zoo and botanical garden.
 A walking path loops through twenty-one acres of park, passing the natural enclosures of 230 animal species.

-The prairie dogs, I must say, seemed quite happy in theirs and posed for photos.
+The prairie dogs, I must say, seemed quite happy in their enclosure and posed for photos.

 Continuing on, I visited the western district of Saguaro National Park, a forest of the iconic cacti.
 Most people, when picturing a cactus, are picturing a saguaro.
 My friend Craig said they look as if they are saying, “Howdy, pardners!
 C’mon in and set a spell.”

-Saguaro cacti grow slowly, taking about fifteen years to reach one foot in height, fifty years to reach seven and almost a century before they begin to grow their arms.
-They can live up to 200-years old.
+Saguaro cacti grow slowly, taking about fifteen years to reach one foot in height, fifty years to reach seven, and almost a century before they begin to grow their arms.
+They can live up to two hundred years old.

 Oddly, a guest on the top floor seemed more concerned about his luggage than himself.
 He was hesitant to leave the building and, once outside, persuaded firefighters to reenter the burning hotel and retrieve several of his bags.